DSIN-INSA-Strasbourg/Hermes/README.md

 ## Features

-- Doesn't require any change to sources data model (ie. no need to add a `last_updated` column)
+- Does not require any change to sources data model (*e.g.* no need to add a `last_updated` column)
 - Multi-source, with ability to set merge/aggregation constraints
 - Able to handle several data types, with link (*foreign keys*) between them, and to enforce integrity constraints
-- Able to transform data with [Jinja filters](https://jinja.palletsprojects.com/en/3.1.x/templates/#filters)
+- Able to transform data with [Jinja filters](https://jinja.palletsprojects.com/en/3.1.x/templates/#filters) in configuration files: no need to edit some Python code
 - Clean error handling, to avoid synchronization problems, and an optional mechanism of error remediation
 - Offer a trashbin on clients for removed data
 - Insensitive to unavailability and errors on each link (source, message bus, target)
-- Evolutive by design.
-All following items are implemented as plugins :
+- Easy to extend by design.
+All following items are implemented as plugins:
   - Datasources
   - Attributes filters (data filters)
   - Clients (targets)
   - Messagebus
+- Changes to the datamodel are easy and safe to integrate and propagate, whether on the server or on the clients

 ## Roadmap